Now offering digital badges in athletic training

 A badge is awarded after completing each post-graduate course.
 Multiple courses cumulate in a micro-credential, which can be earned in clinical decision-making, rehabilitation, orthopaedics, leadership and education, or sports neurology and concussion.
 And, multiple micro-credentials culminate in a degree, either a Doctor of Athletic Training or a Master of Science in Athletic Training.
 DAT students also earn micro-credentials in applied research and innovation.

-Clinical Decision-Making is the first micro-credential (which is a certificate/track equivalence) that can be earned by passing the four post-graduate courses that make up the clinical decision-making foundation.
-A digital badge will be issued for each individual post-graduate course, as well as a digital badge for Clinical Decision-Making micro-credential.
-Next, the University plans to launch the sports neurology and concussion badges and micro-credential, followed by rehabilitation!
+Clinical Decision-Making is an example of a micro-credential (which is a certificate/track equivalence) that can be earned by passing the four post-graduate courses that make up the clinical decision-making foundation.
+A digital badge will be issued for each individual post-graduate course, as well as a digital badge for the Clinical Decision-Making micro-credential.
+The same can also be earned for the other AT certificates/tracks: Rehabilitation, Orthopaedics, Athletic Training Education, and Sports Neurology and Concussion.

 DAT and MSAT alumni and current students will also be awarded digital badges.